 The Difference between Fostering and Adopting

 - Fostering: Taking care of a dog for a period of time until it finds its new owner.
-Fostered dogs are supported by the rescue society you are fostering for and veterinary bills and food are usually paid for by the rescue society.
+Fostered dogs are supported by the rescue society you are fostering for, and veterinary bills and food are usually paid for by the rescue society.

 - Adopting: You pay an adoption fee and keep the dog forever as your own.
 Adopted dogs are entirely your own responsibility, and you have to pay all of the bills.

 When a rescue society appeals for fosterers, they are looking for people who will take the dog into their own homes and look after them until a permanent home can be found.
 Good fosterers do this over and over again, giving numerous dogs the chance of new lives in loving homes.
+Fostering is a vocation.
+It is not a way to try before you buy.